ashrifehn/tacobell_menu_optimization/README.md

 - Phone number: (203)-820-0488

 ## Programming Language and Libaries
-- Python and Jupiter Notebook
+- Python 3.11.4 and Jupiter Notebook
 - Version 3.11.4
-- Libaries: Pandas, Numpy, Selenium, Gurobi, Plotly
+- Libaries: Pandas, Numpy, Selenium, Gurobi

 ## Data
 ### Menu Data
 - The primary dataset will come from the official Taco Bell website, only using the sites that allow web crawlers; this information can be viewed here: https://www.tacobell.com/robots.txt.
 Using Selenium to automate the web scraping process, I pulled information such as item names, macro/micronutrients, allergens, and indigents.
 All code files can be found under the data processing file. `menu_data_web_scraping.ipynb` should be ran first then the `cleaning_taco_bell_indv_items.ipynb` second.

 The final dataset will include the following information:
 The item name and section name are strings.
 Price is a continuous numeric decimal.
 The macro/micronutrients will be represented as continuous integers, and their unit of measurement: Calories, Protein (grams), Total Carbohydrates (grams), Dietary Fiber (grams), Total Fat (grams), Saturated Fat (grams), Trans Fat (grams), Cholesterol (milligrams), Sodium (milligrams), Sugars (grams), Potassium (grams), Iron (milligrams), Calcium (milligrams), Vitamin D (micrograms).

+Data Updated: December 26, 2023

 ### Contraint Data